 Before him stood the piskey and the piskey wife.

 ‘Although I wished for no more, I would like to keep the spoon,’ said the chief.

 ‘It is lucky to return the spoon,’ said the piskey wife.

 ‘I need as much luck as I can get for me and my new grandson,’ said the chief.
 And he never once regretted giving back the spoon.

-By Enys Tregarthen ‘The House of The Sleeping Winds’
+from Enys Tregarthen's ‘The House of The Sleeping Winds’